Raud the Strong

 Raud the Strong was a Norse chieftain, blót practitioner and seafaring warrior, who resisted conversion to Christianity in the late 10th century AD, described in Heimskringla.

 Olaf Tryggvason was King of Norway from 995 to 1000 AD.
 He played an important part in the conversion of the Vikings to Christianity.
 According to the Sagas, Olaf traveled to the parts of Norway that had been under the rule of the King of Denmark.
 He demanded that the citizenry be baptized, and most reluctantly agreed.
 Those that did not were tortured or killed.
 Despite King Olaf's persuasive efforts, many of the Vikings were reluctant to renounce their Gods and adopt Christianity.
 New and increasingly painful tortures and executions were devised by Olaf and his men.
 One of the most famous incidents of recalcitrance to Olaf's attempts at coerced conversion to Christianity, according to the Sagas, is that of Raud the Strong.

 Raud the Strong was a large landowner, described as an eager practitioner of the Norse pagan sacrifice ritual blót, and a sea-farer.
 Raud was known for his beautiful longship, a boat larger than any of Olaf's, with a dragon's head carved into the bow.
 The ship was called “The Dragon” or “The Serpent.”

 Raud the Strong, who also had the reputation of being a wizard, was defeated by Olaf in a sea battle.
 He escaped on his vessel, using the technique of sailing against the wind, which was a sailing technique unusual in northern European waters at that time.
-Raud outran Olaf and escaped to his settlement in Gylling and Haering, a part of the Godey Isles.
+Raud outran Olaf and escaped to his settlement in Gylling and Haering at Godøya.

 After the weather calmed, Olaf sailed under cover of darkness to Godey and seized Raud from his bed.
 Then the king told Raud that if he accepted Christian baptism, he could keep his lands and ship and the king would be his friend.